NoelBright/NoelBright.github.io/docs/command-line-wallet.md

 ---
-id: commandlinetool
+id: command-line-wallet
 title: Command Line Wallet
 ---

 nknc is a command line tool for nknd.